 NUREG-2195 concluded that the overall contribution of C-SGTR scenarios to containment bypass is about a factor of 10 larger for CE plants than Westinghouse plants.
 Since C-SGTR is expected to contribute no more than 1-2% additional LERF for a typical Westinghouse plant, it is on par with other sources of LERF for these plants.
 Conversely, C-SGTR has the potential to be a much more significant contributor to LERF for CE plants, depending on the nature of the finding and its impact on the risk evaluation.

-Therefore, that could significantly influence the likelihood of having high RCS pressure during core damage or that involve the reliability of feedwater for a CE plant should be evaluated for potential LERF findings from C-SGTR.
+Therefore, findings that could significantly influence the likelihood of having high RCS pressure during core damage or that involve the reliability of feedwater for a CE plant should be evaluated for potential LERF findings from C-SGTR.
 The RASP Handbook provides the technical basis and a simplified worksheet to estimate LERF resulting from a C-SGTR.
 Westinghouse plants can also experience C-SGTR but since the potential for it becoming a significant LERF contributor is lower, Appendix H does not require Westinghouse plants to be screened for C-SGTR.

+05.01 Evaluation of C-SGTR in AP1000 Reactors

+For AP1000 reactors, conditions that may significantly affect the conditional probability of having a consequential (a.k.a., severe accident-induced) steam generator tube rupture should not be screened out.
+Generally, such conditions would involve an increase in the likelihood of accident sequences associated with the onset of core damage at high pressure, coincident with one or more steam generators having boiled dry.
+Such instances may include station blackout or transients with failure to depressurize the RCS (e.g., due to ADS and PRHR failures).
+For accident sequences when core damage occurs with high RCS pressure, a dry SG, and low secondary side pressure, it is likely that full-loop natural circulation conditions will develop, leading to creep damage to both the RCS piping (hot leg and surge line nozzles) and steam generator tubes.
+The order and timing of failure of these components dictates whether LERF is a concern.
+These accident sequences could have a greater contribution to LERF, similar to the other containment bypass events that have been screened in (e.g., ISLOCA).
+AP1000 is not subject to loop seal blockage conditions that can tend to mitigate the threat to SG tubes for other Westinghouse designs, though it is estimated to be less likely to incur such accident sequences to begin with.
+Additional experience with C-SGTR modeling for AP1000 design is necessary before these findings can be more efficiently screened.

 0609H-06 PROCEDURE FOR TYPE A FINDINGS